 Sheila knew after the trial that taking one of the six positions in the team would be more difficult than she’d imagined.
 Sure, she’d broken her personal record with 2:01.36 and was in fifth place.
-But she was annoyed that the two 16-year-olds Ashley Whitney and Christina Teuscher had appeared out of nowhere and been faster than she was in the morning.
+But she was annoyed that the two 16-year-olds Ashley Whitney and Christina Teuscher had appeared out of nowhere and had been faster than she was in the morning.
 Among those behind her was college champion Jenny Thompson, who seemed to have lost some of her edge.
 Anyway, the competitive Taormina let go of her doubts and focused on what she would have to do later in lane two in the lavish indoor pool in Indianapolis.

-This is what it looked like between the trial race and the final race: Cool down by swimming for 20–30 minutes at various speeds to enable the body to recover better ahead of a new performance.
+This is what it looked like between the trial race and the final race: cool down by swimming for 20–30 minutes at various speeds to enable the body to recover better ahead of a new performance.
 A meal relatively shortly after the race followed by a nap.
-Careful warm-up in the competition pool consisting of fifteen minutes of slow swimming followed by ten minutes of medley to soften the body.
+Careful warm-up in the competition pool consisting of 15 minutes of slow swimming followed by 10 minutes of medley to soften the body.
 Finally, a few lengths to find the intensity and technique she was looking for that night.
 Then waiting with her warm-up clothes on and with the right music in her ears.
 Walk into the race.
 Presentation.
 Up on the starting block.

-Sheila looked at the scoreboard after the race.
-2:02.08.
+Sheila looked at the scoreboard after the race: 2:02.08.
 She’d done worse than in the morning.
 This wasn’t according to the plan.
-But her position was a relief, as she had ended up in sixth place: 19 hundreds of a second before Jenny Thompson.
-Sheila was an Olympic athlete.
-Without the best conditions – economically, anatomically or in terms of training.
+But her position was a relief as she had ended up in sixth place: 19 hundredths of a second before Jenny Thompson.
+Sheila was an Olympic athlete without the best conditions—financially, anatomically or in terms of training.

 Once she had made the Olympic team, managing her everyday life became easier.
 No more working in the automotive industry, but a complete focus on Atlanta, which was located in the same state where she’d gone to college.

-Once in Atlanta, however, it seemed as if the American gold in the 200 meters freestyle relay was under threat.
-The German swimmers Franziska van Almsick and Dagmar Hasse had won the silver and bronze medals in the 200 meters freestyle four days prior.
-The best American was Trina Jackson, who came in fourth, whereas the American favorite, Christina Teuscher, seemed to have completely lost her ability and ended up sixth.
+Once in Atlanta, however, it seemed as if the American gold in the 200m freestyle relay was under threat.
+The German swimmers Franziska van Almsick and Dagmar Hasse had won the silver and bronze medals in the 200m freestyle four days prior.
+The best American was Trina Jackson, who came in fourth, whereas the American favorite, Cristina Teuscher, seemed to have completely lost her ability and ended up sixth.

 Sheila performed well in the relay trial race and was to join Teuscher, Jackson and Jenny Thompson in the final.
 Once in the final, the Americans were able to win the gold after four lengths of hard work.
 As the national anthem faded out in Atlanta, Sheila’s swimming career had also received the best possible funeral ceremony.
-Back in the automotive industry, her colleagues found her and her story so inspiring that she a few months later bought a used RV to travel around the country and tell her story.
-These inspiration lectures were completed in a few hours and paid significantly more compared to her job at the automotive company in Motor City.
-Nor did she stop training, but kept herself busy running, spinning, lifting weights and swimming.
+Back in the automotive industry, her colleagues found her and her story so inspiring that a few months later she bought a used RV and traveled around the country telling her story.
+These inspirational lectures were completed in a few hours and paid significantly more than her job at the automotive company in the Motor City.
+She didn’t stop training; she kept herself busy running, spinning, lifting weights and swimming.